See also shoulder

 Unfortunately, this barbaric surgery usually causes more problems than it cures.

-know this pain pattern and how to treat it -- by treating the muscle
+Know this pain pattern and how to treat it — by treating the involved muscles

 - Masseter >